Thiruvarur Bakthavathsalam: Career

-Dr. Bakthavathsalam is a renowned musician who has had the privilege of sharing the stage with numerous year artists.
-He has accompanied three generations of musicians throughout his career and has represented India in numerous cross-continent and cross-cultural festivals across the globe as an ambassador of Indian Classical Music.
+Dr. Bakthavathsalam has accompanied three generations of musicians throughout his career and has represented India in numerous cross-continent and cross-cultural festivals across the globe as an ambassador of Indian Classical Music.
 He has also performed alongside many veteran musicians from both Indian and Western music systems.

 Dr. Bakthavathsalam has played in several fundraising concerts for various social and national causes, such as the Kargil Fund and organizations like the Shankara Nethralaya and the Cancer Society.
 He has also given many lecture demonstrations and concerts for the youth under the organization SPIC MACAY and represented ICCR in many musical ventures across the country and around the world to create awareness and interest in classical music.

 Dr. Bakthavathsalam has received several accolades for his contribution to classical Carnatic music.
 He was awarded the Sangeet Natak Akademi Award by the President of India in 2006 and the Kalaimamani Award by the Government of Tamil Nadu.
 He has also been honoured by several Sabhas in Chennai and other places with Lifetime Achievement awards and titles.

-He has established a unique outfit of traditional Carnatic music called LAYA MADHURAA "Divine Ensemble," which features traditional instruments like the Nadaswaram, Flute, and other percussion instruments.
-This outfit is much sought after for all social functions.
+He established a Carnatic music ensemble called LAYA MADHURAA ("Divine Ensemble"), which features traditional instruments including the Nadaswaram, flute, and percussion instruments.
+The ensemble performs at social functions.

 Dr. Bakthavathsalam is the first classical artist in the South to have an exclusive fan club in Madurai, Tamil Nadu.
 His fans conduct music festivals, awareness programs, and other social events in his honour.
-His contribution to classical Carnatic music in the last fifty years has been tremendous, and he hopes to continue this worthy effort in the future for the benefit of society.

-For over seven years, Dr. Bakthavathsalam served as Secretary of the Sri Kanchi Kamakoti Mummoorthigal Jayanthi Vizha festival held at the Arulmigu Thyagarajaswamy Temple in Thiruvarur every year.
-This festival is a week-long celebration of the beauty of Tamizh culture, heritage, and art.
-Numerous artists take part and pay their tribute to the great composers and the great trinity by offering timeless compositions and renderings to thousands who gather inside the temple premises.
+For over seven years, Dr. Bakthavathsalam served as Secretary of the Sri Kanchi Kamakoti Mummoorthigal Jayanthi Vizha festival, held annually at the Arulmigu Thyagarajaswamy Temple in Thiruvarur.
+This festival is a week-long event focused on Tamizh culture, heritage, and art.
+Numerous artists take part and perform compositions by historical composers and the trinity for attendees inside the temple premises.

 In May 2010, during the 68th birthday celebrations of Parama Pujya Sri Ganapathi Sachchidananda Swamiji, a unique musical presentation called "Laya Madhura Mridanga Yagna" was organized at the Avadhoota Datta Peetham in Mysore.
 This musical offering was led by Mridanga Maestro Thiruvarur Bakthavathsalam and had 108 mridangam artists from all over India participating in it.

 Maestro Thiruvarur Bakthavathsalam has also led similar concerts in India, like the 76-Mridangam Ensemble in Kanchipuram, which was held in commemoration of the 76th birthday celebrations of Pujya Sri Jayendra Saraswathi Swami, Kanchi Kamakoti Mutt, Kanchipuram.